mirumee/satchless/doc/index.rst

 use a single Product model, with a ProductClass and an Entity-Attribute-Value approach to allow different kinds of products.
 Theoretically it allows to create new kinds of products on the fly ie. via admin panel.
-Concern the fallowing issues introduced by this approach:
+Concern the following issues introduced by this approach:
-    * Even creating new types of product through the admin it’s very likely you will still want to provide product class-specific templates and logic like ie. variant forms
+    * Despite creating new types of product through the admin, it’s very likely you will still want to provide product class-specific templates and logic like ie. variant forms.
-    * The database structure for products gets complicated, which slows down even queries that might look (and should be) very simple from the first glance.
+    * The database structure for products gets complicated, which slows down even queries that might look (and should be) very simple at first glance.
 It might make data-intensive operations like import or migration tasks very time-consuming and complicated.
     * It's ugly.
 EAV sucks and we know it.
 Basically, the main argument in favour of this approach is that it allows new fields to be added quickly.
 But in practice it doesn't work out this way at all.

-**In Satchless we’re using model inheritance and having different product classes treated as real python classes instead.**
+**In Satchless we use model inheritance and have different product classes treated as real python classes instead.**
-    * Static classes are good, and everyone knows how to work with them.
+    * Static classes are good and everyone knows how to work with them.
     * One additional database table per product class, unless they need some new foreign key relationships.
     * Easier to do special logic on a per-class basis.
-Using the EAV approach this will involve a whole new level of models, making the situation even worse.
+Using the EAV approach, this will involve a whole new level of models, making the situation even worse.
-    * Easier to work with for data migration tasks
+    * Easier to work with data migration tasks.
-    * No longer depend on fixtures to make the site work
+    * No longer depend on fixtures to make the site work.